dimi309/clunker/README.md

 On Ubuntu / Debian for example clang can be installed like this:

 	sudo apt-get install libclang-dev

+Some more libraries might need to be installed for Linux, for example for Ubuntu:

+    sudo apt-get install livbulkan-dev
+    sudo apt-get install libxcb-randr0-dev

 On Windows you can download a prebuilt binary from here for example: